 Once you have each chosen the tasks you don’t mind doing, it’s time to allocate those chores that no one wants to do, like scrubbing the toilets or clearing all the hair out of the shower drain.
 Some tasks may require more time and effort than others, so be sure to take this into account when assigning the remaining tasks.
 If one partner has to spend two hours completing their chores while the other needs only 15 minutes, it is a recipe for an argument.
 Try to keep the workload as even as possible.

 That being said, the overall balance of work needs to be as equitable as possible.
 For example, if one partner is the primary breadwinner, working 60 hours a week while the other partner works only part-time, it makes sense that the part-time worker should take on more household responsibilities.
 Keep in mind, too, that not all work is paid.
 If you have children, for example, a stay-at-home parent is doing just as much “work” as the employed partner, even if they are not getting paid for that job.
 This should be factored in when assigning chores.

 Don’t be too rigid about the chores once they have been assigned.
 You may need to switch things up from time to time, or one partner may want to step in to help out the other partner during difficult or stressful times.
 The point is to open up a dialogue with your partner so that you both feel as though you are being treated fairly and that one of you isn’t taking on the entire burden of the housework.

-If the thought of scrubbing one more countertop is driving you insane, call Chet’s Cleaning.
-We can get your home sparkling and fresh in no time.
-Get in touch with us today to schedule an appointment.
+If the thought of scrubbing one more countertop is driving you insane, contact Chet’s Cleaning.
+We offer a range of cleaning services and can get your home sparkling and fresh in no time!